 The section of the bike route from Petershagen to Cuxhaven is described as Flachland – flatland.
 It was farmland as far as the eye could see.
 Nienburg, our target for the day, was 59 kilometers away.
 There’s not much to say about the ride to Nienburg except to say it is in Germany’s breadbasket.

 Nienburg itself was a nice little town.
 It lies on the German Timber Frame Road, and as you would imagine, it has plenty of good examples of timber-framed buildings.
 It was founded a long, long time ago (at least 1025), at a convenient crossing point on the Weser.

 Our accommodation in Nienburg was fantastic.
 Hotel Wesserschlössen lies directly on the river.
 It is an extensive property with a restaurant, a terrace that overlooks the river, and a sauna/wellness center, although it was closed.
 It dates back to 1844 when a senator wanted to build a summer farm for residents and visitors.
-Back then it was called “Weserpavilion” but then WW1 happened, and French terms fell out of style, after the planned rebuilding they renamed it to Weserschlössen.
+Back then it was called “Weserpavilion” but then WW1 happened, and French terms fell out of favor.
+After the planned rebuilding, they renamed it to Weserschlössen.

-After thoroughly exploring the town, we decided to have dinner on the terrace and it was a great idea.
+After thoroughly exploring the town, we had dinner on the terrace and it was a great idea.
 The food, the service, and the ambiance were all fantastic.
 It was the culinary highlight of a trip of otherwise merely adequate meals and made for a perfect ending to the day.

 The archway is the historical castle portal and dates from the Renaissance period.